xversial/Foundation-Platform/docs/extensions/creating-extensions.md

 		}
 	),

 If you'd like to create a separate class for the widget to have some extra functionality you can create a class in the `widgets` folder.
 By default, Platform 2 will register your widgets by using your class name as the widget key.
-You can override this by registering the widget in the `extensions.php` file.
+You can override this by registering the widget in the `extension.php` file.

 	'widgets' => array(
 		'foo' => 'My\Widget\Namespace\Foo@someMethod',
 	),

-For more info on creating widgets see [the widgets documentation](usage/widgets).
+For more info on creating widgets see [the widgets documentation](/manual/platform/usage/widgets).